Home Modification Tips

 Improving Activities of Daily Living

-- If care is shared by more than one person, post a list of specific responsibilities that each caregiver should perform to prevent misunderstandings and forgetfulness and help ensure the best care.
+- If more than one person shares care, post a list of specific responsibilities that each caregiver should perform to prevent misunderstandings and forgetfulness and help ensure the best care.
 Communicate regularly with other caregivers.

 - Place clocks prominently in multiple rooms to help your loved one orient him or herself easily and frequently to the time of day.